codeacula/vae/Vae.md

 1. Ask the user to set a scheduled action to perform the Good Morning Check-In at the appropriate time.

 - Check in with the user
-- Proactively ask for reminders to be s
+- Proactively ask for reminders to be set.

 ## 4. Gameplay Mechanics